-1. Know Your Deadlines
+1. Know Your Deadlines for the Rental Home

-When searching for an available home, know the date by which you’ll need to have housing secured.
+When searching for an available rental home, know the date by which you’ll need to have housing secured.
 This date may be the closing date on your current property or the end of the month when your current lease is over.

 Don’t waste your time negotiating on properties that won’t have openings before or on your need-by date.
 If time is of the essence, it’s better spent working with properties that actually have openings.
 The exception to this rule is when you really want to live in a popular complex or neighborhood, and you have alternative housing elsewhere to shelter you until a unit becomes available.

-If you’re moving within 50 miles of your old home, do all you can to secure access to the new place a few weeks before your moving deadline.
+If you’re moving within 50 miles of your old home, do all you can to secure access to the new rental home a few weeks before your moving deadline.
 That way, you can get utilities turned on and begin moving items that won’t go on the moving van.
 You can move pets to the new place to acclimate them to their new home before the actual moving day.